-Water pollution is define as any type of physi- recalcitrant xenobiotics, toxic metals, suscal, chemical or biological change in water pended solids, nutrients (Nitrogen & Phosquality which leads to detrimental impacts on phorus), microbial pathogens and parasites2. living organisms in the environment.
-The quality of life depends on the availability and qual- The degradation of various ecosystems on ity of water.
+quality which leads to detrimental impacts on phorus), microbial pathogens and parasites . living organisms in the environment.
+The qualits importance, water is the most poorly man-treated industrial and municipal wastewater. aged resource in the world.
+An industrial effluent discharge is responsible for presence of The dairy waste consists of raw materials lost ter are biodegradable and volatile organics, Water pollution is define as any type of physi-recalcitrant xenobiotics, toxic metals, suscal, chemical or biological change in water pended solids, nutrients (Nitrogen & Phosity of life depends on the availability and qual- The degradation of various ecosystems on ity of water.
 Water is vital to all forms of life, which human life relies on occurs due to conall plants, animals and humans.
 In all fields tinued population growth and industrializalike agriculture, manufacturing, transportation tion from the last century.
-Pollution is primarand many other human activities and despite ily caused by the discharge of inadequately its importance, water is the most poorly man- treated industrial and municipal wastewater. aged resource in the world.
-An industrial effluent discharge is responsible for presence of The dairy waste consists of raw materials lost heavy metals in streams of water and reflects during handling and processing and materials the type and diversity of aquatic biota, water carried into processing water.
-The composiquality and pollution1.
+Pollution is primarand many other human activities and despite ilv caused by the discharge of inadequately heavy metals in streams of water and reflects during handling and processing and materials the type and diversity of aquatic biota, water carried into processing water.
+The composiquality and pollution.
 Most of the industries tion involves a substantial concentration of in India are placed along the river banks for lactose, lactic acid, minerals, detergents and easy availability of water and disposal of the sanitizers.
-The majority of the pollutants are waste.
+The majority of the pollutants are Main pollutants present in waste wa- dissolved in either organic or inorganic form.